Frequently Asked Questions

 People from all over the world have benefited from our services and graced our lives during the past century.
 We watch with pride as the people we serve make enormous contributions to civic and community life in New England.

-+ What are some of the Institute's most significant accomplishments in the past year?
++ What are some of the International Institute's most significant accomplishments in the past year?

 Some of our major accomplishments include: